bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-06-Migration-to-k8s-part-three.markdown

 **-XX:ConcGCThreads** sets the number of threads used for concurrent phases.

-**-XX:InitiatingHeapOccupancyPercent** sets percentage of the heap occupancy to start a concurrent GC cycle.
+**-XX:InitiatingHeapOccupancyPercent** sets the percentage of the heap occupancy to start a concurrent GC cycle.

 **-XX:MetaspaceSize** when the space committed for class metadata reaches this value, a Full GC starts.